 Furthermore, we didn't observe any significant rise in adverse reactions, suggesting that this combined approach is safe for older adults dealing with vertigo.
 Overall, our study indicates that incorporating ginkgo into treatment regimens could offer meaningful benefits for elderly patients suffering from vertigo.

-Ginkgo biloba effective for dizziness
+Ginkgo biloba outperforms control for dizziness

 Effectiveness and safety of Ginkgo biloba extract (GBE50) in the treatment of dizziness caused by cerebral arteriosclerosis: a multi-center, double-blind, randomized controlled trial.